Socialist Warsaw Walking Tour

 After the Second World War, Warsaw was almost completely demolished.
 The new communist government tried to rebuild the Polish Capital in a new style of Socialist Realism, according to Soviet Russia’s demands.
 Warsaw, as the Capital of Poland, was to be a prime example of the Soviet style of art through architecture and city planning.
 The new rules lasted only between 1949-1956 but during this short period of time Warsaw was transformed into a “new” city.
 Nowadays communist-era buildings have become appreciated.
 Some of them have been already protected by law as historical monuments.

-Main highlights: Palace of Culture and Science, communist-era housing estates, ministries and train stations, short trip by “the cross-city train line” in a 2-kilometer long underground tunnel, socialist art, House of the Communist Party, Free Speech memorial, Museum of Life in the Polish People’s Republic, food tasting in a typical milk bar, and more.
+Main highlights: Palace of Culture and Science, communist-era housing estates, ministries and train stations, short trip by “the cross-city train line” in a 2-kilometer long underground tunnel, socialist art, House of the Communist Party, Free Speech memorial, food tasting in a typical milk bar, and more.

 Meeting point: In front of the Tourist Information at the Palace of Culture and Science (the side across the street from the Central Train Station)